 Building an internal talent pipeline should also be a key strategy to mitigating talent crunch in the longer term.
 Establishing internal opportunities and grooming talented employees to move into higher positions as they become available facilitates succession planning, while having a roadmap for internal progression during the hiring stage also builds proactive hiring practices informed by future business strategies, and reduces reactive hiring based on market forces.

 2. Tap into referrals

 Companies already have an amazing resource for hiring talent – their existing employees.
-According to Forbes, referrals are a source of superior candidates for 88% of employers, and referred candidates are generally a better culture fit, have higher retention rates and generate better return on investment compared to hires from other sources.
+According to Forbes, referrals are a source of superior candidates for 88% of employers and referred candidates are generally a better culture fit, have higher retention rates and generate a better return on investment compared to hires from other sources.

 Referred employees in turn tend to refer others, creating a virtuous cycle and easing talent crunches by ensuring that hiring managers have a steady pool from which to source first-class candidates.
 This is probably why referrals have even been termed the Holy Grail of recruiting.

 These include local or regional think tanks, and institutions of higher learning.
 Think tanks are generally a great place to recruit innovative and tech talents, while universities can be a valuable source for identifying promising talents early through internships or fresh grad hires, and building a strong university campus recruitment strategy will boost your company’s reputation amongst students.
 In some cases, quality recruitment agencies can also be a valuable resource for niche talent communities.